Generating Usage-related Questions for Preference Elicitation in Conversational Recommender Systems: Data Collection

 \section{Data Collection}

 This section describes the process of creating our dataset, which consists of a set of review sentences and either (i) a corresponding set of five preference elicitation questions or (ii) the label not applicable (N/A) for each.
+The data collection pipeline is shown in Figure~\ref{fig:data_collection}.